pulcy/quark/README.md

-# Quark: Cluster & instance creator
+# Quark: Pulcy cluster & instance creator

+Quark is used to create new clusters (of machines), add machines to existing clusters or remove machines from existing clusters.

+The generated clusters are configured such that fleet jobs can be scheduled on them as soon as Quark has finished.

 ## Show all DNS records